 Brick training is a vital part of any multisport/triathlon-training program, especially for beginners.
 While going immediately from one sport to the next may not feel comfortable at first, eventually, it will get easier.
 And by the time race day rolls around, you can be confident that you're as prepared to handle the challenges that come along with racing (swim→ bike → run) three different disciplines.

-An effective brick session is more about the transition & building confidence more than anything else.
+An effective brick session is more about the smooth transition between sports & building confidence more than anything else.
 If you are training for a sprint triathlon or duathlon, you don't need to be doing 3-hour brick sessions and killing yourself.
 Build up slowly by doing a short cycle followed by a short run and go from there.